-My gluten free ginger cookie recipe makes cookies that are more chewy, soft, and they seem to just melt in your mouth!
+My gluten free ginger cookies recipe makes cookies that are more chewy, soft, and they seem to just melt in your mouth!

-Candied ginger adds an extra zing!
+- Candied ginger - This adds some extra zing!
 There are so many things you can do with these gingersnaps!
 You can eat them as they are, drizzle icing on top, or even make whoopie pies out of them with a little frosting.

 - Add white chocolate chips for a sweeter cookie